 Tenure-Track Faculty Position In Molecular and Systems Biology

-Dartmouth is highly committed to fostering a diverse and inclusive population of students, faculty, and staff.
-We are especially interested in applicants who are able to work effectively with students, faculty, and staff from all backgrounds, including but not limited to: racial and ethnic minorities, women, individuals who identify with LGBTQ+ communities, individuals with disabilities, individuals from lower income backgrounds, veterans, and/or first generation college graduates.
+Dartmouth is highly committed to fostering a diverse and inclusive population of students, faculty, and staff and we seek applicants who are able to work effectively with individuals from all backgrounds, including but not limited to: racial and ethnic minorities, women, those who identify with LGBTQ+ communities, persons with disabilities, are from lower income backgrounds, veterans, and first-generation college graduates.
 Applicants should state in their cover letter how their teaching, research, service, and/or life experiences prepare them to advance Dartmouth’s commitments to diversity, equity, and inclusion.

-The Geisel School of Medicine at Dartmouth is located in the neighboring towns of Hanover and Lebanon in the picturesque Upper Connecticut River Valley on the NH and VT border.
-Dartmouth is surrounded by a vibrant, academic and professional community offering excellent schools, lively arts, and an unmatched quality of life in a beautiful, rural setting.
-Amenities associated with urban areas in Boston MA, Burlington VT, and Montreal, QC are all within a few hours’ drive.
+The Geisel School of Medicine at Dartmouth is located in the neighboring towns of Hanover and Lebanon on the New Hampshire and Vermont border.
+Dartmouth is surrounded by a vibrant, academic and professional community offering excellent schools, lively arts, and an unmatched quality of life.
+Boston MA, Burlington VT, and Montreal, QC are all within a few hours’ drive.

-Screening of applications will begin on September 15, 2019 and continue until the position is filled.
+Consideration of applications will begin on September 15, 2021 and continue until the position is filled.